belindazeng/risingstarpathways/README.md

 The build command takes all the `html/**/*.html` files and concatenates the header and footer, producing files with the same relative path at the root level of the site.
 Additionally, it transpiles the `*.less` files into a single `css/custom.css` and `css/custom.css.min` file.
 Similarly, any `*.js` files are minified and uglified and placed in the `js/` directory of the site.
 The `img` folder is directly copied to the root, as is, so its files are accessible under `img/`.

 ## Deploying to Github
 The deployment process to the github page is simple.
-Simply run `gulp deploy` and the site will deploy to the `gh-pages` branch of github.
+Simply run `gulp gh-pages` and the site will deploy to the `gh-pages` branch of github.
 Note that some links will fail to work, as they are absolute to the root of the site (any link which begins with `/` will fail).
 As of the writing of the README, the deployment process has not been fixed entirely, so the `gh-pages` site is not the best place to test.

 ## Launching to InMotionHosting
 The easiest way to launch to InMotion Hosting (ie, deploy to `www.risingstarpathways.com`) is to do as follows.

-1. Deploy the application to github pages using `gulp deploy` command.
-2. Switch into the `gh-pages` branch and `git pull` the latest version.
-3. If you've already set-up ssh access with the repository following our recommended settings, then simply run `git push production gh-pages`.
+1. If you've already set-up ssh access with the repository following our recommended settings, then simply run `gulp deploy`.
 See [Setting up SSH Access](#setting-up-ssh-access) for details.

 ## Setting up SSH Access
 In order to simplify deployment to production, we've set-up a git repository in the InMotion Host instance.
 The address of the repository is: